 I must confess, I'm a bit of a coffee snob.
 I know how I like my coffee, and I'm not ashamed to admit that I love a good strong french roast with a bite to it.

 I can remember where I had my first cup of dark french roast coffee.
-It was at a romantic bed & breakfast Inn on our way to San Francisco.
+It was at a lovely Victorian bed and breakfast Inn on the way to San Francisco.
 The innkeeper served the coffee with homemade bread and jam for breakfast, I was in love :) I'm sure my fondness for the coffee had as much to do with the fresh baked bread and the crisp delicious Autumn air of Northern California, but I was hooked.

 I'm probably going to age myself by saying I remember the smell of fresh perculated coffee wafting through our house in the mornings.
 Turns out it's a lousy thing to do to coffee from a culinary standpoint, but it sure made the house smell good :)